-Coffee tables, footstools, entertainment consoles — while these items are great for your personal use, they can crowd a party area.
+Coffee tables, footstools, entertainment consoles — while these items are great for lounging at home, they can crowd a party area.
 Remove any furniture that's not necessary.
 Keep seating and side tables, as guests will likely need places to sit and place their drinks.
 You'll also need a place to play, so ensure your game room's layout includes a pool table or another surface.

 Store your coffee tables and other unessential furnishings in another room for the duration of your party.
-Unless you're watching the big game or having a movie night, you may also want to think about removing your TV from the room as well — or just turning it off for the evening.
+Unless your game night also includes watching the big game, you may also want to think about removing your TV from the room — or just turning it off for the evening.
 TVs are distracting and can inhibit conversation among your guests — or distract them from their games.

 4. Position Furniture Around the Perimeter

-Avoid placing any furniture near the center of the room.
+Avoid grouping all your furniture near the center of the room.
 Keeping some of this area clear will give your guests plenty of space to walk around and mingle.
-Instead, position your seating and other furniture around the perimeter, preferably in small clusters near the wall, to encourage people to begin a game or strike up a conversation with other guests.
+Instead, position your seating around game tables, preferably in small clusters around the tables or near the wall, to encourage people to begin a game or strike up a conversation with other guests.

 You'll also want to create a clear walkway.
 Arrange your basement bar's game room layout in such a way that it doesn't obstruct any doorways so that your guests can walk from one end of the party area to the other without running into furniture.
 A good pathway is about two people wide.

 Seating areas should include sofas and chairs arranged with enough space for two to four people.
 If you cluster your seating in one area, the room will feel unbalanced.
 Facing all your seats toward the center of the room will also discourage close conversations between small groups and make it difficult to enjoy activities like board games or cards.
-A good idea is to visualize the room divided into quadrants and place an equal amount of seats in each of the four areas.
+A good idea is to visualize the room divided into quadrants and place an equal number of seats in each of the four areas.

 Let Your Game Room Furniture Take the Spotlight